teemow/Blog/source/_posts/2004-01-22-clobber-the-penguin.markdown

 &lt;img alt=&quot;pingu.jpg&quot; src=&quot;http://owt.typepad.com/blog/images/pingu.jpg&quot; width=&quot;213&quot; height=&quot;109&quot; border=&quot;0&quot; /&gt;

-&lt;b&gt;Update&lt;/b&gt;: The file was removed where I got it and I copied it on my own server.
+**Update**: The file was removed where I got it and I copied it on my own server.
 Thankfully the one I played might have been a little bit different as my penguin just flew a lot further than with this one ...
 I think I had the god mode flash ;)